samomatik/samomatik.github.io/README.md

 # Portfolio

-Portfolio of projects I have done on my own time
+Portfolio of projects I have done